Massive Attack: Mezzanine, "Teardrop", Vowles's departure and Marshall's absence (1997–2001)

 3D became the band's main producer in 1997 in the recording sessions that made Mezzanine, Massive Attack's most commercially successful album, selling nearly four million copies.
 It featured Neil Davidge as a sound engineer and co-producer, and Horace Andy and Elizabeth Fraser as the main guest vocalists.
 During recording, Angelo Bruschini became their permanent lead guitarist both in a session capacity and live.

-The lead single, after "Risingson", was "Teardrop", sung by Fraser of Cocteau Twins.
-The song was accompanied by a video directed by Walter Stern, of an animatronic singing fetus.
-Horace Andy sang on three songs, including "Angel".
+The album's second single "Teardrop", sung by Fraser of Cocteau Twins, was accompanied by a video directed by Walter Stern featuring an animatronic singing fetus.
+Horace Andy sang on three songs, including the single "Angel".
 A track the band made for the film The Jackal, "Dissolved Girl", sung by Sarah Jay, was remixed for inclusion on the record.

 Mezzanine went on to win a Q Award for Best Album as well as being nominated for a Mercury Prize.

 Touring extensively, friction between Mushroom and the other band members came to a head.
 Mushroom was unhappy with the direction of the group and having to appear on tour.
 In 1999, Mushroom left the band.

 Around this time, 3D, with Davidge decamped into Ridge Farm studio with friends and band members of Lupine Howl (made up of former members of the band Spiritualized, including Damon Reece, who went on to be Massive Attack's permanent session drummer and one of two live drummers) towards a fourth Massive Attack LP, taking things even further into a rock direction.
 2001 also saw the release of Eleven Promos, a DVD of Massive Attack's 11 music videos thus far, including "Angel", a £100,000+ promo.

 Despite having taken 3D's side after Mushroom's departure and participating in a webcast as a duo in 2000, Daddy G took a personal break from the band in 2001.